Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 We have covered so much about AWS CloudFormation in this post.
 There are other features within and outside AWS CloudFormation which we can utilise.
 As the service CloudFormation is still evolving, it is always good to check with the official **[AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)**.
 Here I'm listing a few of the advanced concepts and helpful links if you are interested.

+**[CloudFormation course ](https://www.udemy.com/course/aws-cloudformation-master-class/)** – highly recommend this CloudFormation course by Stephane Maarek.
+This course covers both basics and advanced concepts with lots of hands-on sections.

 **[CloudFormation drift](https://aws.amazon.com/blogs/aws/new-cloudformation-drift-detection/)** – a feature that determines whether the stack has drifted from its expected template configuration or not and returns detailed information about the drift status of each resource in the stack.

 **[CloudFormation Nested Stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html)** – a feature for creating common components to use in other stacks.
 Using nested stacks to declare common components is considered as a best practice.